Last updated on November 27th, 2022

 I already fell in love with Fakarava as I peaked out of my Air Tahiti window seat.
 From up here, the magical atoll looks like a NASA satellite image – a massive ring of coral rock in the middle of the vast ocean, encircling a blue lagoon often sprinkled with tiny golden sand bars.
 Fakarava not only offers scuba divers the chance to visit underwater heaven, but also offers anyone the chance to enjoy life as it should be – extra slow and on your very own tropical beach.
 Visit this dream atoll before the secret is out, and use this Fakarava Travel Guide to make your tropical wishes come true!

-I spent three months in French Polynesia, as part of a six month backpacking trip across the South Pacific Islands – with 7 nights in Fakarava.
-This travel guide to Fakarava was written based on my experiences, and is meant to help you make the most of this destination.
+I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with 7 nights in Fakarava.
+This travel guide to Fakarava was written based on my experiences and is meant to help you make the most of this destination.
 The Fakarava Travel Guide is geared towards independent travelers, but any visitor will find it useful.

-If you love scuba diving but looking for something beyond, Fakarava is the perfect choice.
+If you love scuba diving but looking for something beyond, Fakarava is a perfect choice.
 On the diving side, Fakarava never disappoints – with pristine coral as equally impressive as the walls of sharks.
 But the ‘added value’ in my opinion is the possibility to enjoy life in the slow lane back on dry land, whether on a stroll through the sleepy village or on your very own tropical beach.

-Here’s a quick 60 second tour of Fakarava.
+Here’s a quick tour of Fakarava.
 Enjoy!

 Fakarava is part of the Tuamotu Archipelago of French Polynesia.
-Consisting of 78 islands and atolls, the Tuamotus form the largest chain of coral atolls in the world, covering an area of the South Pacific roughly the size Western Europe!
+Consisting of 78 islands and atolls, the Tuamotus form the largest chain of coral atolls in the world, covering an area of the South Pacific roughly the size of Western Europe!
 Visit the ‘facts & brief history section’ of the Rangiroa Travel Guide to learn more about atolls and the Tuamotu Archipelago in general.